Coma, La Coma, Saffron-plum, Antwood

 Occurrence: Occurring on sandy and clayey loams or sometimes shell, mostly in brushy thickets along ravines and bluffs near the coast.

-Plant Use: seeds eaten by various birds including white-winged doves, chachalacas, and mammals including raccoons and coyotes; leave browsed by white-tailed deer.
+Plant Use: Seeds eaten by various birds including white-winged doves, chachalacas, and mammals including raccoons and coyotes; leaves browsed by white-tailed deer.

 Key to the two species of Sideroxylon: